 2. Get the Junk out of your House

 Now that you have decluttered – Get the junk out of your house!
 A lot of cities have a local “Clean Up Day” in the spring where residents can bring their hard to get rid of junk, old electronics, scrap metal, paint and hazardous materials, to a central place and leave it for a small fee or sometimes for free.
-Check your local city website or click here for some Minnesota Metro area clean up days.
-If your city does not have a clean up day, then they probably have some type of recycling or hazardous waste center.
+Check your local city website or click here for some Twin City Clean Up Days If your city does not have a clean up day, then they probably have some type of recycling or hazardous waste center.

 - Go to your local charity or thrift store drop off center.
 There is nothing better than going through a drive-thru to hand off your junk.
 Some charities will come to your house to pick it up.